 Traditional dance performance at Sarawak Cultural Village during a half-day guided tour.

 Get your booking confirmed instantly

-Discover the diverse cultures and traditions of seven Malaysian ethnic tribes: Iban, Melanau, Bidayuh, Chinese, Penan, Orang Ulu, and Malay at Sarawak Cultural Village.
+At the heart of Malaysia's cultural tapestry lies Sarawak Cultural Village, where you can explore the traditions and lifestyles of seven ethnic tribes: Iban, Melanau, Bidayuh, Chinese, Penan, Orang Ulu, and Malay.

-Capture memorable moments with numerous photo opportunities around the village, including posing alongside staff dressed in traditional costumes.
+Capture memorable moments with plenty of photo opportunities around the village, including striking images alongside staff in traditional costumes.

 Did you know?
-The Sapeh, Sarawak’s renowned musical instrument, was played for Queen Elizabeth II during her 1972 official visit.
+The Sapeh, Sarawak’s famous musical instrument, was performed for Queen Elizabeth II during her 1972 official visit to Malaysia.

+Traditional dance performance at Sarawak Cultural Village during a half-day guided tour.